 This isn’t a big issue as you aren’t normally looking at the monitor like this (too close, and too above or below it).

-When watching the screen from a bed, for instance, VA glow won’t be noticeable because even if your bed is lower than your screen, you’d be at a greater distance which will diminish the glowing.
+When watching the screen from a bed, for instance, VA glow won’t be noticeable because even if your bed is lower than your screen, you’d be at a greater distance, which will diminish the glowing effect.

 VA glow is also more apparent at horizontal viewing angles, though it only becomes really noticeable at very steep angles and with dark backgrounds.

-In other words, the same color will be slightly different at the center of the screen and, for instance, at the bottom of the screen – even if you’re sitting directly in front of the monitor at a normal distance.
+In other words, the same color will be slightly different at the center of the screen and, for instance, at the bottom-right corner of the screen – even if you’re sitting directly in front of the monitor at a normal distance.